 NIAB's Park Farm site is near Histon outside Cambridge.
-The research station is home to The MacLeod Complex, our state-of-the-art glasshouses, outdoor ornamental growing facilities and variety and agronomy demonstration area alongside The Sophi Taylor Building, our BREEAM award-winning conference centre and Barns 1 and 2, opened in 2019, which include research laboratories and offices, crop and seed cold storage facilities, and analytical services laboratories and the Barn4 business hub.
+The research station is home to The MacLeod Complex, our state-of-the-art glasshouses, outdoor ornamental growing facilities and variety and agronomy demonstration area alongside The Sophi Taylor Building, our BREEAM award-winning conference centre and Barn 1 - The Powell Building and Barn 2 - The Barsby Building, opened in 2019, which include research laboratories and offices, crop and seed cold storage facilities, and analytical services laboratories, alongside the Barn4 business hub.

 Based on the 200+ ha original site of the East Malling and Wye Fruit Experimental Station, near Maidstone in Kent, NIAB's East Malling site includes offices, laboratories, field and glasshouse facilities, alongside research, trials and commercial horticultural and arable land.
 It is also used as a centre for our arable members with field trials and demonstrations.

-There are 13 regional centres across the UK, alongside numerous satellite trials sites, as well as our Black-grass Research Centre at Hardwick near Cambridge.
+There are 12 regional trials centres across the UK, alongside numerous satellite trials sites, as well as our Black-grass Research Centre at Hardwick near Cambridge.

 - Cambridge (East)